-Project Initiatives by MLDL Proposed impact MLDL Tathawade, Pune Internal insulation on select walls Application of high Solar Reflective Index paint for walls Increased effective wall-to-window ratio (WWR) Lowered window Solar Heat Gain Coefficient (SHGC) 85% reduction in discomfort 35% energy savings INR 4.50 million: Saving electricity cost per year Upcoming project in Bengaluru Application of roof insulation Application of high SRI paint on all walls or internal insulation on exposed east and west wall 65-95% reduction in discomfort 15% energy savings INR 4.40 million: Saving electricity cost per year MLDL ACME, Mumbai Application of roof insulation Application of high SRI paint on all walls or internal insulation on selected walls Lowered window Solar Heat Gain Coefficient (SHGC) 60-80% reduction in discomfort 30% energy savings INR 3.00 to 4.00 million: Projected savings from electricity cost per year Happinest Palghar, Mumbai Improvements to existing window design Suitable provisions for ventilation and exhaust 50% reduction in discomfort 25% energy savings INR 2.00 million Saving electricity cost per year
+Proposed impact

+- 85% reduction in discomfort

+- 35% energy savings

+- INR 4.50 million: Saving electricity cost

+- 65-95% reduction in discomfort

+- 15% energy savings

+- INR 4.40 million: Saving electricity cost

+- 60-80% reduction in discomfort

+- 30% energy savings

+- INR 3.00 to 4.00 million: Projected savings from electricity cost per year

+- 50% reduction in discomfort

+- 25% energy savings

+- INR 2.00 million Saving electricity cost per

 In the post-pandemic era, health and wellness has been at the forefront of our customers' minds.
 Natural lighting, ventilation, improved air quality, reduced noise levels, and use of materials with minimal impact on the occupants have become the key demands of the customers.
 Health and wellbeing have always been at the core of our products.
-We assess the health and safety impacts of all our products and adequately manage them through our products are in a habitable state before handing over the units to our customers.
+We assess the health and safety impacts of all our products and adequately manage them through our thoughtful design.
+We have standard SoPs to ensure products are in a habitable state before handing over the units to our customers.
 Post-handover, we also ensure that the regulatory requirements associated with fire safety and environment are communicated to the Resident Welfare Associations.
 During the reporting year, there were no reported incidents related to customer health and safety leading to fines or warnings from regulatory bodies.